miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added inspection to gascan that triggers an event and fixed icons.
 Corrected looping conversation, walk-into ventduct and buggy pallet.
 Added missing card player, animated generator and restored lockpick.
+Corrected overlapping music and near-distance portals at warehouse.

 Downtown:
 +Moved frenzy powerup from basement into hollow book in Grout's room.